Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \begin{theorem} For the irreducible pairs the moduli stack of $\bZ_2$-quotients of the stable pairs by the elliptic involution are

-where $\cE$ is the universal family of elliptic curves over the $j$-stack.
+where $\cE$ is the universal family of elliptic curves over their moduli $j$-stack.
 For the stable pairs of these types the moduli stack is a $\bZ_2$-gerbe over these.

-For the surfaces of type $\wt\bE_8\wt\bE_8$ the moduli stack is $[\Hom(E_8^2, \cE) : W(E_8^2)\rtimes\bZ_2]$. \end{theorem} \begin{proof} By Torelli theorem for anticanonical pairs \cite{gross2015moduli-of-surfaces, friedman2015on-the-geometry}, for a fixed elliptic curve $E$, the moduli of $\wt\bE_8$ surfaces is $\Hom(D^\perp / f, E)$ modulo the group of admissible monodromies, where $D\sim f$ is the boundary, a smooth elliptic curve.
+For the surfaces of type ${\bf \wE_8\wE_8}$ the moduli stack is $[\Hom(E_8^2, \cE) :_R W(E_8^2)\rtimes\bZ_2]$. \end{theorem} \begin{proof} By Torelli theorem for anticanonical pairs \cite{gross2015moduli-of-surfaces, friedman2015on-the-geometry}, for a fixed elliptic curve $E$, the moduli of ${\bf \wE_8}$ surfaces is the $:_R$-quotient of $\Hom(D^\perp / f, E)$ by the group of admissible monodromies, where $D\sim f$ is the boundary, a smooth elliptic curve.
 We have an identification $D^\perp/f = \{D, s\}^\perp = E_8$, and the group is $W(E_8)$.
-A surface of type $\wt\bE_8^2$ is glued from two such surfaces along the boundary $D\simeq E$, so we get the product above.
+A surface of type ${\bf \wE_8\wE_8}$ is glued from two such surfaces along the boundary $D\simeq E$, so we get the product above.
 The additional $\bZ_2$ is the left-right symmetry.
-Varying the elliptic curve, for the stack we get the same formulas with $E$ replaced by the universal elliptic curve over the $j$-stack.
+Varying the elliptic curve, for the stack we get the same formulas with $E$ replaced by the universal elliptic curve over the moduli stack of elliptic curves.

-A pair $(X,\epsilon R)$ of type $\wt\bD_{16}$ is $\bF_2$ with a smooth bisection $D\sim 2s+4f$, an elliptic curve $E$, plus 16 fibers.
+A pair $(X,\epsilon R)$ of type ${\bf \wC_{16}}$ is $\bF_2$ with a smooth bisection $D\sim 2s+4f$, an elliptic curve $E$, plus 16 fibers.
 The data of the 16 fibers gives a point $(x_1,\dotsc, x_{16}) \in E^{16}$ but defined only up to a 2-torsion (an element of $E[2]$), permuting the points, and dividing by the elliptic involution.
 One has the exact sequences